CSE232-MSU/CSE232/exam_policies.md

 ## Content

 Both the midterm and final exam are comprehensive.
 This includes material from lectures, labs, and homework.
-The midterm exam will cover content up to and including Week 05.
+The midterm exam will cover content up to and including the week previous to the exam.
 The final exam will cover everything.

 ## Past Exams

 [All of the past in-person exams can be found here](https://cse.msu.edu/~cse232/Exam_Content/).
 Though, content on old exams won't necessarily be relevant to this semester's exams, as the course has evolved over time.

 These old exams were also given as traditional paper exams.